PARC-Robotics/documentation-2023/docs/getting-started-tutorials/setting-up-your-pc.md

-# How to setup the Computer
+# Setting up your PC

 This guide helps you setup your computer for running the competition environment locally and developing the code.